mfranco1/ballard-score-calculator/README.md

 ## Deploying to GitHub Pages

-- Push the project to a GitHub repository and ensure the default branch is `master`.
+- Push the project to a GitHub repository and ensure the default branch is `main`.
 - Open the repository in GitHub and enable Pages under **Settings → Pages**, selecting **GitHub Actions** as the source.
-- The included workflow will build on every push to `master` and publish the static `dist` output automatically.
+- The included workflow will build on every push to `main` and publish the static `dist` output automatically.
 - By default the workflow sets `VITE_APP_BASE_PATH` to `/${repository-name}/`; adjust by defining a different value in the workflow or repository/environment secrets if you are deploying to a custom domain or user/organization site.

+### Adding Google Analytics in Production

+To enable Google Analytics in your production deployment:

+1. Go to your repository's **Settings → Secrets and variables → Actions**
+2. Add a new repository secret named `VITE_GA_MEASUREMENT_ID` with your Google Analytics Measurement ID as the value
+3. Update the GitHub Actions workflow to use this secret (see the workflow file for details)